Marta44/Stroll-Brighton/README.md

 - An unique scrolling page divided into four sections (home-explore-tips-booking).
 - The navigation bar is fixed to the top of the page and brings the users to the different sections.
+- On smaller screen sizes the toggle menu closes after the user clicks on a link to allow a better view of the page's content.
 - The footer is fixed to the bottom of the page and provides copyright info at the bottom-left, social media pages icons (GitHub, LinkedIn, Facebook, Instagram) in the center, if clicked they bring the users to social media platforms opened on a different tab.
 - On the "Explore section" is present a Google Map API.
   - The map allows users to search a place by name.
 The search box auto completes the word inserted by the user.
   - The map allows to browse the map by four categories (museum, park, cafe, amusement_park).
 It displays markers of their location and Bootstrap cards of 8/10 places with the photo, name and vicinity of this place.
 These cards are displayed with a carousel.
 - On the "Tips section" is present a description about the aim of the project.
-- On the "Tips section" is present a carousel which displays the suggested places and links to their websites.
+- On the "Tips section" is present a carousel which displays the suggested places through pictures, contents and links to their websites.
 - On the "Contact section" is present a form to get in touch with me.

 ### Features to add in the future

-- In the "Tips section" in the future I could add other suggestions especially when will reopen the venues for concerts and events in Brighton.
+- In the "Tips section" in the future I could add other suggestions especially when the venues for concerts and events in Brighton will reopen.
 - I would like to develop a forum where "Stroll  Brighton" users can present themselves, exchange experiences, share ideas and create an online community.
 Python skills required.

 ## Technologies Used